 Blood pressure control

-- Aim to keep the systolic blood pressure below 140 mm Hg (target range 120-139 mm Hg) and the diastolic blood pressure below 90 mm Hg.
+- In adults with CKD and an ACR under 70 mg/mmol, aim for a clinic systolic blood pressure below 140 mm Hg (target range 120 to 139 mm Hg) and a clinic diastolic blood pressure below 90 mm Hg.

-- In people with CKD and diabetes, and also in people with an ACR of 70 mg/mmol or more, aim to keep the systolic blood pressure below 130 mm Hg (target range 120-129 mm Hg) and the diastolic blood pressure below 80 mm Hg.
+- In adults with CKD and an ACR of 70 mg/mmol or more, aim for a clinic systolic blood pressure below 130 mm Hg (target range 120 to 129 mm Hg) and a clinic diastolic blood pressure below 80 mm Hg.

-- A low-cost renin angiotensin system antagonist - eg, angiotensin-converting enzyme (ACE) inhibitor or angiotensin-II receptor antagonist (AIIRA) should be used for people with CKD and:
+- An angiotensin-converting enzyme (ACE) inhibitor or angiotensin receptor blocker (ARB) should be used for people with CKD and:

 - Diabetes and an ACR of 3 mg/mmol or more.